CloudC2021/MiniProject2021/README.md

 Then, once session is initiated a connection is established with the Google DialogFlow engine authenticating the credentials of the token we have obatained to connect with our trained chatbot in DialogFlow.
 Nex, once the conversation is started, if the input is in voice, it will be translated to text using google Speech To Text(STT) apis and using talkToBotText method we send the input text to our DialogFlow chat bot and once the output is received and if the voice is enables the text output will be again translated to voice using google Text To Speech(TTS) apis before giving the output to the user.

 <h2>Google Dialog Flow</h2>

+<h3>Training the Chat Bot</h3>

+In Google DialogFlow, we create intents to recognize the user's intention while interacting with the bot and to do so we use example training data to train the machine learning algorithm which the DialogFlow incorporates in it's intent detection.
+Here we creates main intents to find if the user is an existing user or a new one and then sign the person up or make the person login to the system to obtain the authorization token and then create a new enquiry or else to update or delete existing enquiries related to the user's account authenticating the user with the recieved auth token.

+<h3>Sending and receiving the user and enquiry data with the flask data management app from DialogFlow</h3>

+For this purpose we make use of the webhook fulfillment functionality of the Google DialogFlow where we can write a javascript backend code to send and receive data using REST API.
+Here we have written javascript axios library methods to send and receive data from our flask data management app to signup user, login to get the auth token and do modifications with the user query storage.

+<h2>Deployment of the chatbot back end node app</h2>

 First, we login to our GCP account.

 From Computer Engine->VM Instances we create a virtual machine instance.